Amazon Workplace Injuries

 Delivery to your door within 2 hours comes at a price.

-At one time Amazon hired over 800,000 warehouse employees, many of those employees have now been replaced by AI robotics.
-While Amazon is maximizing the safety and health of its employees, workplace accidents are still going to occur, given they still have around 125,000 warehouse employees exposed to the aforementioned risks to their bodies and health.
+At one time, Amazon hired over 800,000 warehouse employees, many of you have now been replaced by A.I. robotics.
+While Amazon is maximizing the safety and health of its employees, workplace injuries are still going to occur.
+Especially given Amazon still has around 125,000 warehouse employees like you exposed to the aforementioned risks to your body and overall health.

-According to a horrifying investigative article by The Guardian, in April 2018, it found Amazon’s warehouses were listed on the National Council for Occupational Safety and Health’s “dirty dozen” list of most dangerous places to work in the United States.
+According to a horrifying investigative article by The Guardian, in April 2018, it found Amazon’s warehouses were listed on the National Council for Occupational Safety and Health’s “dirty dozen” list of most dangerous places for you to work in the United States.
 For example in Seattle, Washington

 Injured on the job at Amazon

-We want to help you and remember there are no up-front costs or out of pocket expenses until your Amazon Workplace Injury case has been successfully resolved.
+Finally, remember there are no up-front costs or out of pocket expenses until your Amazon Workplace Injury case has been successfully resolved.
 Give us a call.